-The program narrative should be double-spaced, using a standard 12-point font (Times New Roman preferred); have no less than 1-inch margins; and should not exceed 25 pages.
-Pages should be numbered.
-If the program narrative fails to comply with these length-related restrictions, OVC may consider such noncompliance in peer review and in final award decisions.
+Responses to the information below will make up the program narrative portion of the application and must not exceed 25 pages in length (i.e., 25 pages for the entire response, not 25 pages per question), double-spaced, using a standard 12-point font (Times New Roman) with 1-inch margins.
 If the program narrative fails to comply with these length-related restrictions, OVC may consider such noncompliance in peer review and in final award decisions.